 New members have a choice of three retirement plans; a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan and a Combined Plan.
 Benefits are established by Ohio Revised Code Chapter 3307.
-The DB plan offers an annual retirement allowance based on final average salary multiplied by a percentage that varies based on years of service.
-Effective August 1, 2015, the calculation was 2.2 percent of final average salary for the five highest years of earnings multiplied by all years of service.
-Members are eligible to retire at age 60 with five years of qualifying service credit, or at age 55 with 26 years of service, or 31 years of service regardless of age.
-Eligibility changes will be phased in until August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and at least age 60.
+From August 1, 2015-July 1, 2017, any member could retire with reduced benefits who had (1) five years of service credit and age 60; (2) 26 years of service credit and age 55; or (3) 31 years of service.
+Effective August 1, 2017-July 1, 2019, any member may retire with reduced benefits who has (1) five years of service credit and age 60; (2) 27 years of service credit and age 55; or (3) 30 years of service credit regardless of age.
+Eligibility changes will continue to be phased in through August 1, 2026, when retirement eligibility for unreduced benefits will be five years of service credit and age 65, or 35 years of service credit and age 60, or 30 years of service credit regardless of age.

 The DC Plan allows members to place all their member contributions and 9.5 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
 The remaining 4.5 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
+Effective July 1, 2017, employer contributions of 9.53 percent are placed in the investment accounts and the remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.

 The Combined Plan offers features of both the DB Plan and the DC Plan.
 In the Combined Plan, 12 percent of the 14 percent member rate goes to the DC Plan and the remaining 2 percent is applied to the DB Plan.
-Member contributions to the DC Plan are allocated among investment choices by the member, and contributions to the DB Plan from the employer and the member are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
+In the Combined Plan, member contributions are allocated among investment choices by the member, and employer contributions are used to fund a defined benefit payment.
+A member's defined benefit is determined by multiplying one percent of the member's final average salary by the member's years of service credit.
 The defined benefit portion of the Combined Plan payment is payable to a member on or after age 60 with five years of service.
-The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity after termination of employment at age 50 or later.
+The DC portion of the account may be taken as a lump sum or converted to a lifetime monthly annuity at age 50 and termination of employment.